onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 provides a generic VNFM capability, and both VF-C and SO NFVO integrate with external VNFMs and VIMs as part of an NFV MANO stack.

-.. important:: APP-C is an unmaintained ONAP component!
+.. warning:: The ONAP :strong:`appc` project is :strong:`unmaintained`.

 ONAP has two application level configuration and lifecycle management modules called SDN-C and App-C. Both provide similar services (application level